ATFutures/who/README.md

     </p>
     </div>

-Generally, the positional accuracy of the OSM dataset is similar for all road classes.
 However, the "completeness" appears to vary by road classes, from trunk roads (major road) having the highest completeness level, to the residential (unpaved) with the lowest completeness level.

 Kathmandu
 ---------